Bhutan Visitor Guide

 Smoking:

-Regulations on smoking in Bhutan are vague and seemingly changing regularly as at JAN 2024, here is our take on this.
+Regulations on smoking in Bhutan are vague and seemingly changing regularly as at JAN 2025.

 - Smoking is generally frowned on and only possible in strictly designated locations.
-Seek assistance from your guide.
+Please seek assistance from your guide or hotel staff.

 - It is now possible to purchase tobacco products from selected authorised local vendors.
 Your guide will assist.